Workflow Audit – A Must for Efficient Process Workflows

 - Another scenario is when there has been a process upgrade.
 Existing digital workflows need to be audited for their effectiveness over the new upgrade.

 - Previously developed workflows from older processes or previous leadership need to be reevaluated and redefined to fit the current process goals.
-Workflow audit helps identify the gaps and alter the workflow to suit the current process or team goals.
+A workflow audit helps identify the gaps and alter the workflow to suit the current process or team goals.

 - Workflow audits also help identify bottlenecks in the operations and address the root cause.
 In some cases, the operational speed can come down due to digitization.
 An audit can be really useful to identify the root cause and rectify the same.